2018 Advance Auto Parts Clash

+Motor car race in Florida, U.S.

 The 2018 Advance Auto Parts Clash was a Monster Energy NASCAR Cup Series race held on February 11, 2018, at Daytona International Speedway in Daytona Beach, Florida.
 Contested over 75 laps, it was the first exhibition race of the 2018 Monster Energy NASCAR Cup Series season.

 Report

-Background

-Daytona International Speedway, where the race was held.

-The track, Daytona International Speedway, is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four–turn superspeedway that is 2.5 mi The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Format and eligibility

 The race is 75 laps in length, and is divided into two segments; the first is 25 laps and the second is 50 laps.
 The race is open to those drivers who won a pole in the 2017 season or had won "The Clash" previously.

 The 2018 Clash at Daytona will not be a predetermined number of cars; rather, the field is limited to drivers who meet more exclusive criteria.
 Only drivers who were 2017 Pole Award winners, former Clash race winners, former Daytona 500 pole winners who competed full–time in 2017 and drivers who qualified for the 2017 Playoffs are eligible.